Tinkerforge/doc/en/source/Hardware/Master_Extensions/Chibi_Extension.rst

  you update to the newest Brick Viewer version before you configure your Chibi network.

-To configure a Chibi Extension you first have to choose a unique address and a frequency and channel
+To configure a Chibi Extension you have to choose a unique address and a frequency and channel first.

 .. image:: /Images/Extensions/extension_chibi.jpg
    :scale: 100 %